Zain-as-if/comp1711_proceduralprogramming/README.md

    printf = print
    have to declare variables before using e.g int age; \n scanf("%d", &age) use & in scanf for variable, "&age" = address of age variable

+Week 3:
+   If, Else, Else If
+   For, While
+   Switch
+   Functions